Adversarr/ACG/README.md

+# Adversarr's Computer Graphics toolbox

 NOTE: This project is highly expremental.

-# Adversarr's Computer Graphics toolbox

-ACG is the toolbox designed for study use (mainly about Physical Simulation, not Rendering).
+ACG is a toolbox designed for study use mainly about Physical Simulation, but not Rendering.

-**Project Structure**:
+## Why yet another Computer Graphics Tool?

+Although we have seen a huge number of libraries designed for CG, (and in many areas):

+1. libigl: designed for geometry processing, the header-only coding style just leads to long compile time.
+The types of objects that igl-viewer can render is limitted.
+2. Taichi: GPU-based Parallel computing library, designed for Physical Simulation.
+Taichi is originally a community-driven project, and lacks **Debugger** support, and exception support.

+> On my macbook with Apple's Silicon, Taichi's crash will leads to OS's crash.

+## Project Structure

 1. Core:
    1. General Utilities: